by Ally Beckner on November 17, 2025

 And if you don’t have that yet, I encourage you to begin praying for it.
 Look for one person you can start showing up for.
 Take a small risk.
 Ask a real question.
 Join a group.
 Grab coffee with someone.
 Let a trusted person into how you are actually doing.
 Choose honesty.
 Deep community is not built overnight, but moment by moment.

 We all need people who will carry us to Jesus, and we all need to be that kind of friend for someone else.
-This is the friendship God calls us to; this is community that’s worth it.
+This is the kind of friendship God calls us to.
+This is the kind of community that’s worth it.

 If you're looking for a place to start, check out our groups.